Bayesian Multi-line Intensity Mapping: Comparison with Other LIM analysis Methods

 \citet{2020ApJ...901..142C} introduce a technique to extract the intensity map from individual lines in LIM, also using cross-frequency information.
 By fitting the spectrum in each LIM pixel to a large dictionary of spectra that encode which frequency channel contains line emission for a given redshift, they can successfully infer the redshift of the line emitters that are brighter than the noise level and thus reconstruct the line intensity map from those sources.

-Our method, while not capable of reconstructing the individual line signal in the map space, makes use of the emission from all sources rather than only detectable sources.
-Therefore, it is not restricted to the relatively low noise and low confusion regime as in \citet{2020ApJ...901..142C}.
+Our method, while not capable of reconstructing the individual line signal in the map space, makes use of the emission from all sources, rather than only detectable sources.
+Therefore, it is not restricted to the relatively low-noise and low-confusion regime as in \citet{2020ApJ...901..142C}.
 Furthermore, our angular power spectrum utilizes both the spectral correlations from multiple lines and the spatial correlation of the underlying cosmological field, whereas the pixel-by-pixel fitting in \citet{2020ApJ...901..142C} does not involve spatial clustering information.